-A well-child visit is when you take your teen to the doctor for a full checkup to make sure he is healthy and developing normally.
+A well-child visit is when you take your teen to the doctor to make sure they’re healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.

 Learn what to expect so you can make the most of each visit.